Some favorite Passover books for you and your family.

 A rhyming introduction to Passover's traditional food, with children eating and enjoying "lotsa matzah" many different ways during the holiday.

-It's Lily's turn to say the Four Questions at the Passover Seder, but nobody will help her practice.
+It's Lily's turn to say the Four Questions at the Passover seder but nobody will help her practice.
 Things change with the arrival of Hametz the Parrot.
 Clever Hametz not only helps Lily but solves the puzzle of who stole the afikomen Back by popular demand, the newly illustrated The Passover Parrot will delight a new generation of children.

 Popular children's songster and author of Boker Tov , Rabbi Joe Black returns with a catchy rhyme to enliven the afikomen hunt at your seder.
 This title includes lively pictures and a sing-along CD.